wahyeung/receipt-processor/README.md

 A total of 5 automated unit tests are provided, covering all 7 scoring rules, including edge cases and combined logic scenarios.

 🗂 [`postman/receipt-processor-collection.json`](postman/receipt-processor-collection.json)

+## ✅ Continuous Integration

+This project uses **GitHub Actions** for automated testing.
+Every push to `main` will automatically run the Jest test suite via CI.

+You can see the workflow file in:
+`.github/workflows/node.js.yml`